Our Veterans & Dementia

 Fast forward 15 years, my mother started showing the same signs as my grandparents, and steadily declined.
 She backed away from social engagements.
 Her beautiful handwriting became illegible.
 She stopped driving.
 Now she doesn’t know her own granddaughters and she doesn’t recognize me.
 My daddy is a retired Lieutenant Colonel and Purple Heart recipient.
 Incredibly, he has also just been diagnosed with Alzheimer’s.

 So this is very personal to me.
 We all know what this disease looks like and the destruction it brings to the families.
 I’ve been fighting for a cure for six years as a founding Board member of UsAgainstAlzheimer’s.
-Now I am on a mission to raise awareness and to educate the veteran community about the early warning signs of Alzheimer’s.
+Now I am on a mission to raise awareness and to educate the veteran community about Alzheimer's and encourage these brave men and women to join us to help stop this indiscriminate disease.

 There is so much more to be learned.
 But initial studies show that veterans who suffer from the “invisible wounds of war,” such as PTSD, Traumatic Brain Injury (TBI), and blast injuries, are at a higher risk for dementia.
 Their families are impacted by intense caregiving needs.
 So our mission through VeteransAgainstAlzheimer’s is to raise the profile of Alzheimer's disease as an urgent health issue for veterans, to mobilize this community to demand the attention of industry leaders, community stakeholders and policymakers.
 We want to improve supports for family caregivers, and increase veteran participation in brain health initiatives and, ultimately, clinical trials.
 Without clinical trials there is no cure, or to quote Paul G. Rogers, the late founder of Research!America, “Without research, there is no hope.”